conestack/sphinx-conestack-theme/docs/source/paragraphs.rst

    footnote reference ([#label]_) and as a hyperlink reference (label_).

 .. [#] This footnote is numbered automatically and anonymously using a label of "#" only.

 ::

    ..
 [1] A simple footnote

-      This is the footnote's second paragraph.
+      This is the second paragraph.

    .. [#label] A numbered footnote with a label.